 A wide range of volumes is an important feature of a sound machine, and those volumes should have many levels of adjustment.
 Although we prefer sound machines with a volume knob instead of buttons, the Avantek’s buttons have 30 different volume settings.

 To test the sound masking capabilities of each sound machine, our reviewers took one white noise maker at a time into our test lab.
 While the machine ran, another reviewer stationed outside the test lab created noise.
 For example, they turned on a vacuum or blender or played music through a stereo.
 The reviewer inside the room with the machine listed the sounds they heard and how loud they were.

 The Avantek did a good job of masking high-pitched noises that came from the kitchen appliances and vacuum, but didn’t do well with lower frequencies created by the stereo.
 Only the HoMedics Deep Sleep (opens in new tab) and Lectro Fan (opens in new tab) performed better than the Avantek in that test, and both of those machines cost significantly more than the Avantek.

-We also tested the audio quality of each sound machine by listening for discernable loops and unnatural sound profiles.
+We also tested the audio quality of each sound machine by listening for discernible loops and unnatural sound profiles.
 The Avantek was one of the best performers in this test.
-We couldn’t hear any discernable looping, and the eight nature sounds were authentic and didn’t have any startling noises.
+We couldn’t hear any discernible looping, and the eight nature sounds were authentic and didn’t have any startling noises.
 Even the sound profile with thunder claps was natural and soothing.

 The Avantek sound machine sounds great, and is the perfect price.
 It’s small enough to travel with, and the design is durable.
 It’s missing a few creature comforts, like a LCD screen and battery backup, but overall, this is our favorite sound machine.